This article was last updated by on

 3. The yellowing will gradually invite leaf browning and decay.

-Generally, the Arrowhead plant requires fertilizing once or twice a month with a balanced fertilizer.
+Thus, you need to fertilize the Arrowhead plant once or twice a month with a balanced fertilizer.
+All-purpose slow-releaser is the best fertilizer for Arrowhead plants.

-However, do not forget to dilute the solution to half strength for monthly feeding and 1/4 strength for fortnightly feeding.
+However, do not forget to dilute the solution to half strength for monthly feeding and 1/4th for fortnightly feeding.

-Therefore, you should use organic fertilizer to maintain the soil quality over a long period.
+In such cases, you can opt for organic fertilizer to maintain the soil quality over a long period.

 Here is the list of organic liquid fertilizers appropriate for the Arrowhead plant.

-Miracle-Gro All Purpose Plant Food1.
-All-purpose plant food with a balanced NPK ratio.
+Miracle-Gro All Purpose1.
+All-purpose with a balanced NPK ratio.

 2. Entirely safe for the plant.